Strike — Troubled Blood: release date, cast, plot, trailer and everything we know

-Strike – Troubled Blood has started filming and a new first look shot sees The Musketeers' Tom Burke and The Capture's Holliday Grainger back on set as dogged private detectives Cormoran Strike and Robin Ellacott.
+Strike — Troubled Blood sees The Musketeers' Tom Burke and The Capture's Holliday Grainger return as dogged private detectives Cormoran Strike and Robin Ellacott.

-Here’s what we know so far about Strike – Troubled Blood.
+Here’s what we know about Strike — Troubled Blood.

-Filming is still underway, so the show isn’t likely to air until later in 2022 or early 2023.
-It will air on the BBC in the UK, HBO Max in the US, where the series is known as CB Strike and it's distributed internationally by Warner Bros.
+All four episodes of Strike — Troubled Blood can be found on BBC iPlayer along with the previous series.
+It will air at a later date on HBO Max in the US, where the series is known as CB Strike and it's distributed internationally by Warner Bros.

 This season the series will consist of four hour-long episodes.